Demons (Dostoevsky novel): Title

 The original Russian title is Bésy (Бесы, singular Бес, bés), which means "demons".
 There are three English translations of the title: The Possessed, The Devils, and Demons.
-Constance Garnett's 1916 translation popularized the novel and gained it notoriety as The Possessed, but this title has been rejected by later translators.
+Constance Garnett's 1916 translation popularized the novel under the title The Possessed, but this title has been rejected by later translators.
 They argue that "The Possessed" points in the wrong direction because Bésy refers to active subjects rather than passive objects—"possessors" rather than "the possessed."

-"Demons" in this sense refer not so much to individuals as to the ideas that possess them.
+'Demons' in this sense refer not so much to individuals as to the ideas that possess them.
 For Dostoevsky, 'ideas' are living cultural forces that have the capacity to seduce and subordinate the individual consciousness, and the individual who has become alienated from his own concrete national traditions is particularly susceptible.
 According to translator Richard Pevear, the demons are "that legion of isms that came to Russia from the West: idealism, rationalism, empiricism, materialism, utilitarianism, positivism, socialism, anarchism, nihilism, and, underlying them all, atheism."
 The counter-ideal (expressed in the novel through the character of Ivan Shatov) is that of an authentically Russian culture growing out of the people's inherent spirituality and faith, but even this—as mere idealization and an attempt to reassert something that has been lost—is another idea and lacks real force.

-In a letter to his friend Apollon Maykov, Dostoevsky alludes to the episode of the Exorcism of the Gerasene demoniac in the Gospel of Luke as the inspiration for the title: "Exactly the same thing happened in our country: the devils went out of the Russian man and entered into a herd of swine...
+In a letter to his friend Apollon Maykov, Dostoevsky alludes to the episode of the exorcism of the Gerasene demoniac in the Gospel of Luke as the inspiration for the title: "Exactly the same thing happened in our country: the devils went out of the Russian man and entered into a herd of swine...
 These are drowned or will be drowned, and the healed man, from whom the devils have departed, sits at the feet of Jesus."
 Part of the passage is used as an epigraph, and Dostoevsky's thoughts on its relevance to Russia are given voice by Stepan Verkhovensky on his deathbed near the end of the novel.